Set 2 · Study 1 / 5

 The study looked at the country's health insurance crisis and the growing number of people who went without medical attention because they couldn't afford coverage.

-Synonyms: protection, assurance, guarantee
+Synonyms: coverage, protection, assurance

 Origin: late Middle English (originally as ensurance in the sense ‘ensuring, assurance, a guarantee’): from Old French enseurance, from enseurer (see ensure). insurance (sense 1) dates from the mid 17th century